maurobedoya/desmond_builder/README.md

 # Desmond Builder
  Prepare a system for MD simulation in desmond starting from a .mae file

+## Note: *This script is under development.
+Drastic changes and bug fixes are expected.

 ## Features

 It allows to prepare a system for molecular dynamics simulation using the